Show Sidebar Log in

 Ki

-19 January 2022 at 1:51 pm #4849
+at 1:51 pm #4849

 Participant

 I agree – a 30 point agenda is not a recipe for an effective meeting.
 Meetings tend to fall into 2 broad categories: update advice with consequent negotiations/ actions set or developmental where one or more concepts of situations are posed and creative discussions happen with actions agreed to progress those outcomes.
 In either case, unless you wish for dilution of interest and effectiveness after a time, the number of agenda points should ideally remain in single figures.
 There is a possible exception where a meeting is intended merely for updates with no requirement for further discussion/working of agenda points – or very little maybe beyond a select number of questions.
-This could be a formal progress briefing, official statement etc.,
+This could be for example a formal progress briefing, official statement etc.,

 • Author